TUD-INF-IAI-MCI/AGSBS-infrastructure/doc/JSON api.md

     Example: `{'result': {'new settings': {'creator': 'me, ...}}}`

+`fixpnums`
+:   This command will check whether the page numbering increases by one per page
+    and will offer reformatted page number strings, if a problem has been detected.
+    Output is as follows:

+    1. If no problems have been detected, result is an empty list.
+    2. If a problem has been found:
+        1. The warning key is present with a dictionary containine the keys `"line"`, `"path"` and `"message"`, as already described above.
+        2. The result will contain a list of tuples, containing the line number and the new JSON string.
+            -   Roman and arabic numbers are kept, a change between those two formats is detected.
+            -   Only page numbers which changed are listed.
+            -   Example: `[…, (538, "|| - Slide 98 -"), …]`
+            -   As can be seen from the example, the old line can be completely replaced through the new one.
 `imgdsc`
 :   The imgdsc command will output a mapping containing either one or two keys: